 This study endeavours to provide a comprehensive analysis of the prevalence of intestinal parasites in fish from the Water Works Reservoir, Ado Ekiti.
 The investigation encompasses various aspects, including the types of parasites found, their potential health implications for both fish and humans, the methodology employed for sampling and examination, as well as an exploration of the factors influencing parasite prevalence.
 The findings of this study are expected to shed light on the safety of consuming fish from the reservoir and inform strategies for preserving the health and well-being of the local population.

+METHODOLOGY AND MATERIALS

 Research area